pekwm/pekwm/doc/actions.md

 **DecorBorder**

-If frame should have borders.
+If a frame should have borders.

 **DecorTitlebar**

-If frame should have a titlebar.
+If a frame should have a titlebar.

 **Iconified**